NilotpalBuLL/DevOpss/README.md

 - Shell scripting
 - DevOps utilities as required per task

+Environment Variables & PATH (Linux)
+📌 Task Focus

+This task focuses on understanding runtime configuration in Linux using environment variables and the PATH variable — a fundamental DevOps concept that directly affects how applications and commands are executed in real systems.

+🔍 What Was Done

+Inspected existing system and user environment variables

+Created custom environment variables

+Temporary (session-based)

+Permanent (persistent across sessions)

+Used export to expose variables to child processes

+Modified the PATH variable safely (without breaking existing paths)

+Created a custom executable and validated PATH configuration

+Debugged common PATH-related issues

+Persisted configuration using .bashrc

+🛠 Tools & Environment

+Linux (Ubuntu on WSL)

+Bash shell

+✅ Key Learnings

+How Linux resolves commands using PATH

+Difference between local, exported, and persistent variables

+Why misconfigured PATH variables break systems

+How runtime configuration is managed without hardcoding values

+📂 Task Location
+task7-env-vars/

+Each task directory includes:

+Commands used

+Configuration details

+Screenshots as proof

+Short explanation of outcomes

+🔎 Why This Task Matters

+Environment variables and PATH misconfigurations are a common cause of production failures.
+This task builds the foundation needed to:

+Debug broken pipelines

+Fix “command not found” errors

+Understand container, CI/CD, and server runtime behavior

 ---

 ## 📄 License
 This project is for **learning and educational purposes**.

+##Author: Nilotpal Sarma